 There are more file types than the following, but these are the most common.

 Bitmap.
 This is a lossy form of compression.
-High quality JPEGs will look
+High quality JPGs will look

 well printed, but the file size will be quite large and your friends will

 be unhappy receiving them attached to emails.
-Low quality JPEGs have had a
+Low quality JPGs have had

-lot of their pixel information thrown away or "lost."
-They are suitable
+a lot of their pixel information thrown away or "lost."
+They

 GIF